TIBCOSoftware/snappydata/docs/best_practices/memory_management.md

 Heap_Max_Storage_pool_Size => 16.5 * 0.81 = 13.4 ( 0.81 derived from eviction_heap_percentage)
 ```

-!!!
-Note:
-	Servers need at least 4GB-8GB of heap to work comfortably.
-When using Parquet imports/writes, a minimum of 8GB is recommended, especially if the schema has a large number of columns (> 100 or so)

 ## SnappyData Off-Heap Memory
 In addition to heap memory, SnappyData can also be configured with off-heap memory.
 If configured, column table data, as well as many of the execution structures use off-heap memory.
 For a serious installation, the off-heap setting is recommended.
 However, several artifacts in the product need heap memory, so some minimum heap size is also required for this.